scholarsportal/text-mining/README.md

 The python scripts found here are intended for demonstration purposes and make use of the [pandas library](https://pandas.pydata.org).

-**To access any of the API links, you'll need to be within your university's IP ranges.**
+**To access any of the API links, you'll need to be within your university's IP ranges.
+At the moment this is only available to Ontario universities.**

 ## Building a corpus file